LogtalkDotOrg/logtalk2/README.txt

 See the user manual for a description of the source files organization and for using instructions (to read the user manual open the file "manuals/index.html" with a web browser).
-Most files are formatted using tabs (with a width equivalent to 4 spaces).
+Most files are formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces).

 6. CUSTOMIZATION